thuiar/thuiar.github.io/README.md

-# The official website of THUIAR
+# The Official Website of THUIAR

 Made by **[Fanyang Meng](https://github.com/MFYDev)** with 💖 and 😁.